-You do not need to hit “rock bottom” to benefit from the support of an experienced and compassionate Sober Coach, you just need to want more out of your life.
-I work with both women and men.
+You do not need to hit whatever your “bottom” is to benefit from the support of a well-trained, experienced and compassionate Recovery Coach, you just need to want more out of your life.
+We work with both women and men.

 This journey isn’t just about quitting a particular substance.
 It’s about creating a lifestyle that is free from problematic substance use so that you can live a more authentic life.

 Over the time that I have been working as a Recovery Coach, I’ve found that individuals seeking support often fall into one of three general categories.

 I've listed these categories below, accompanied with the level of support you would generally receive from my Recovery Coaching services.